 A district or an organization offering an ABE program may charge a sliding fee to program participants.
 School districts may use funds from the community education levy and state community education aid for ABE programs.
 In addition, ABE programs are funded with state aid and federal funds.
 The total amount from all sources cannot exceed the actual cost of providing adult education programs.

 The state also reimburses testing centers for 60 percent of the cost of administering general education development (GED) tests, up to a maximum of \$40 per individual.
+Note: For fiscal year 2017 only, the state is reimbursing testing centers for 100 percent of the GED test costs.
 GED tests, which qualify students for a high school equivalency certificate, are available to Minnesota residents over age 19 whether or not they have taken a refresher course.